Application of microbial α-amylase in industry – A review

 Figure 1.

-Structure α-amylase.
-Domain A is shown in red, domain B in yellow and domain C in purple.
-In the catalytic center, the calcium ion is shown in the blue sphere and the chloride ion in the yellow sphere.
-The green structures are bound to the active site and to the surface binding sites (62).
+α-Amylase Structure.
+Domain A is shown in red, domain B in yellow, and domain C in purple.
+The catalytic center's calcium ion is depicted as a blue sphere, with the chloride ion represented as a yellow sphere, and the green structures are bound to active and surface-binding sites (62).

 STARCH

-Starch is an important constituent of the human diet and, for this purpose, is used chemically and enzymatically processed into a variety of different products such as starch hydrolysates, glucose syrups, fructose, maltodextrin derivatives or cyclodextrins, used in food industry.
-In addition to that, the sugars produced can be fermented to produce ethanol.
-In spite of the large number of plants able to produce starch, only a few plants are important for industrial starch processing.
-The major industrial sources are maize, tapioca, potato, and wheat, but limitations such as low shear resistance, thermal resistance, thermal decomposition and high tendency towards retrogradation limit its use in some industrial food applications (1, 28, 86).
-Among carbohydrate polymers, starch is currently enjoying increased attention due to its usefulness in different food products.
-Starch contributes greatly to the textural properties of many foods and is widely used in food and industrial applications as a thickener, colloidal stabilizer, gelling agent, bulking agent and water retention agent (37).
+Starch serves as a critical component of the human diet and undergoes chemical and enzymatic processing to yield numerous products like starch hydrolysates, glucose syrups, fructose, maltodextrin derivatives, or cyclodextrins, especially in the food industry.
+The resulting sugars may also be fermented to produce ethanol.
+While many plants produce starch, only a select few are essential for industrial starch processing, primarily sourced from maize, tapioca, potatoes, and wheat.
+However, limitations related to shear resistance, thermal resistance, thermal decomposition, and retrogradation may restrict starch's industrial food applications (1, 28, 86).
+Among carbohydrate polymers, starch is gaining increasing attention due to its diverse applications across food products.
+It contributes significantly to the textural properties in many foods and is widely employed in both food and industrial applications as a thickener, colloidal stabilizer, gelling agent, bulking agent, and water retention agent (37).

 Figure 2.

-Two types of glucose polymers are present in starch: amylose (A) is a linear polymer consisting of up to glucose units with α-1,4 glycosidic bonds (56) and amylopectin (B) consists of short α-1,4 linked to linear chains of 10&#;60 glucose units and α-1,6 linked to side chains with 15&#;45 glucose units (56).
+Two types of glucose polymers exist in starch: amylose (A) is a linear polymer of α-1,4 glycosidic bonds, while amylopectin (B) features short α-1,4 linked to linear chains and side chains of glucose units (56).

 α-AMYLASE PRODUCTION

-The production of α-amylase by submerged fermentation (SmF) and solid state fermentation (SSF) has been investigated and depend on a variety of physicochemical factors.
-SmF has been traditionally used for the production of industrially important enzymes because of the ease of control of different parameters such as pH, temperature, aeration and oxygen transfer and moisture (16, 22).
+The production of α-amylase through submerged fermentation (SmF) and solid-state fermentation (SSF) has been extensively studied, relying on various physicochemical factors.
+Traditionally, SmF has been favored for producing industrially significant enzymes due to its controllable parameters like pH, temperature, aeration, and oxygen transfer (16, 22).

 Table 1.